NLaff/Lafferty.co-v2/content/reviews/best-url-shorteners.md

 When I was researching ways to create custom short URLs for free I wanted to use a custom domain.
 That way my short links were branded to my website instead of white-labeled.
 I'm distrustful of many short URLs because you never know where they'll take you.

 In fact, many email providers like Gmail and Yahoo are also distrustful of bit.ly links and could mark your emails as spam if those links are included.

+If you're sending bulk emails check out my [Mailgun review](https://nicklafferty.com/reviews/mailgun) to get an insiders look on how email companies operate.

 Short URLs have a place and in my opinion that place is in social media posts, where you're often limited to a specific number of characters, and for tracking outbound links on a blog.